-This page contains a list of the best books on critical thinking.
-Just to be clear, there is no single best book on critical thinking.
-The best book for you will depend on your preferred learning style and the amount of time that you want to spend reading about critical thinking.
-An 800-page scholarly overview is unlikely to be best for someone looking for a short beginner-friendly introduction, for example.
-This list aims to take this ambiguity into account by featuring books that will appeal to a variety of learning styles.
+This page contains a list of the five best books on critical thinking.
+It’s important to note that there is no single best book on critical thinking.
+The best one for you will depend on the amount of time and energy you’d like to spend learning about it.

 Here are the best books on critical thinking in no particular order.

 Giving Reasons: An Extremely Short Introduction to Critical Thinking – David R. Morrow